yashwanthmg/ideal-engine/README.md

 </h4>
 Company: Prione Manager: Deepthi Anand

-The existing mechanism for capturing FOS visits was very inefficient and not productive and we were not able to capture crucial information about sellers to determine sales metrics.
-We used sales CRM to accurately tag geolocation of the outlets along with the photos and other important metrics that provide value like geographical area and a specific customer demographic.
-Using the wide variety of data we were able to make many process improvements and we were able to implement more effective goals and there was increase in 100% in FOS contribution with an increase in daily onboarding of 1
+The existing mechanism for capturing FOS visits was very inefficient and not productive and we were not able to capture relevant information about sellers.
+Worked with CRM team in implementing FFA which helped us capture crucial sales metrics with deeper insight into patterns of sales, improved customer segmentation, goal progress and also effectively monitoring FOS performance & geo-tagging outlets in real time.
+Using the wide variety of data we were able to make many process improvements and we were able to create more effective goals and there was 100% increase in FOS contribution post crm implementation.

 <h4 align ="left">
 # Auditing mechanism to track fake onboardings
 </h4>
 Company: Prione Manager: Pratheik Singh

 Fake on-boarding's was a major concern as this was a spillover to other projects like order cancellation, account deactivation and loss of time & resources.
-Based on deep dive data worked on an SOP and created a auditing tracker to determine the authenticity of the seller oboarded in real time.
-This idea was later improvised and implemented with other sales team across India.
+Based on deep dive data i worked on an SOP and created a auditing tracker to determine the authenticity of the seller in real time even before he was onboarded.
+This idea was later improvised and implemented by leadership team with other sales team across India.

 <h4 align ="left">